KRakeesh04/s1/src/content/docs/electrical-fundamentals/05-terms.md

 A node is the point connecting more than 1 branches.
 Denoted by a dot.

+All points in a circuit that are connected directly by ideal conductors can be considered to be a single node.

 ## Loop

 A loop is a closed path through a circuit in which no node is encountered more